dcos/dcos-docs/1.9/administration/id-and-access-mgt/managing-authentication.md

 ## Debugging

-To debug authentication problems, refer to the Admin Router and dcos-oauth logs on the masters, you can run:
+To debug authentication problems, check the Admin Router and dcos-oauth logs on the masters using the following commands.

 ```bash
 $ sudo journalctl -u dcos-adminrouter.service